TSchwierz/SelfLocalisationCF/README.md

 - Sample
 	- Within this folder are the sample scripts of webots for the wall_following drone controller._
 - Results
-	- In this folder are the most recent plots of the results
+	- In this folder are the most recent plots and results
 - Deprecated
 	- This folder features old version of scripts which are not used any more.
 - SquareBox.wbt